 sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original sudo chmod a-w /etc/ssh/sshd_config.original

 Furthermore since losing an ssh server might mean losing your way to reach a server, check the configuration after changing it and before restarting the server:

 sudo sshd -t -f /etc/ssh/sshd_config

-The following are examples of configuration directives you may change:
+The following is an example of a configuration directive you may change:

 - To make your OpenSSH server display the contents of the

 /etc/issue.netfile as a pre-login banner, simply add or modify this line in the

 After making changes to the